josemotta/IoT.Starter.Pi.Thing/README.md

 ### IoT Starter Pi Thing starts the app for Home Intelligence using a Raspberry Pi with Linux.

 The Raspberry Pi (RPI) with arm 32-bit CPU is supposed to be equipped with custom hardware like temperature and humidity sensors, proximity sensors, and maybe motors to open doors and windows in the near future.
 Infrared leds are very interesting components to be explored, since they enable RPI to output commands to home appliances, as a universal remote control.
-The objective is to develop the `Thing`, a user friendly IoT device that may help us to manage ambient light, air conditioner and home theater among  others at home.
+The objective is to develop the `Thing`, a user friendly IoT device that may help us to manage ambient light, air conditioner and home theater among others.

 The `Thing` is based on the [IoT.Starter.Pi.Core](https://github.com/josemotta/IoT.Starter.Pi.Core "IoT.Starter.Pi.Core") which means home-web and home-ui are the starting projects.
 Main directions are summarized below: